danielnemenyi/mu4e-filters/README.md

 `mu4e-filter-attachment-types`, `mu4e-filter-list-of-dates`,
 `mu4e-filter-implicit-email-lists`, `mu4e-filter-sizes`.

-## Support
+## Support, suggestions and other feedback

+All very welcomed.
+This is my first attempt to give back to the Emacs community.
 Please get in touch via Github issues.